hmz-hh/script-v2ray-ssh/README.md

 #### Usage

-Here's how to use ZiVPN Manager:
+Here's how to use script Manager:

 > after successful installation, type (if you don't have root direct):
 ```